Bryan-OLima/Bryan-OLima/README.md

 - 👋 Hi, I’m Bryan Lima and i'm 26y.
-- 👀 I’m interested in front end development
+- 👀 I’m interested in back end development
 - 🌱 Actualy i'm studing JavaScript course totally sponsored by Google;
-- 💞️ I’m looking to collaborate on front end projects based on HTML, CSS and JS (Angular and React hereafter).
+- 💞️ I’m looking to collaborate on back end projects based on HTML, CSS, JS, PHP and SQL.
 - 📫 How to reach me: <br/>
 On LinkedIn: https://www.linkedin.com/in/bryan-lima-a765bb132/ <br/>
 On Twitter: https://twitter.com/SiuJoga